 There's no need to amplify a classical guitar, though you can purchase classical guitars with built-in pickups if needed.
 Without pick-ups, classical guitars are perfect for small settings like singing songs around a camp fire, in the living room or in small venues.

 The acoustic guitar is equipped with steel strings, which can make it harder on your fingers at first.
-However, this will pass over time, the more guitar lessons you have.
+However, this will pass over time, the more you practise and learn to play guitar.
 The skin on your fingers will harden and then you won't feel anything!
 It's a great idea to start building the strength in your fingers from your first guitar lessons, which makes the acoustic guitar a good beginner instrument in that respect.
 Another advantage of an acoustic guitar is that it has a smaller fretboard which can make it easier to reach difficult chords if you have smaller hands.

 Another advantage of the acoustic guitar is the added volume.
 Acoustic guitars are suitable for small venues as well as bigger audiences.
 They can also be bought with a pickup fitted to them (this is called an electro-acoustic), which can then be put through a PA system for bigger venues.